bgoonz/gists-revamp/_CURRENT/1bf81844/general-CS-Glossary.md

 ### Cookie

-A small text file that a web server may store on a user's computer for the purpose of uniquely identifying the user during future visits to the website.
+A small text file that a web server may store on a user’s computer for the purpose of uniquely identifying the user during future visits to the website.

 ### ColdFusion